France-ioi/taskgrader/README.md

 ### Example 2: adding a sanitizer and a checker

-It's generally recommended to use a sanitizer and a checker: the sanitizer will ensure only valid input test files are given to solutions, especially in cases where contestants are allowed to use their own test files as examples; the checker can give a more precise grade to solutions, and also handle cases where the solution output is not in the exact format expected (a newline missing for instance).
+It's generally recommended to use a sanitizer and a checker: the sanitizer will ensure only valid input test files are given to solutions, especially in cases where contestants are allowed to use their own test files as examples; the checker can give a more precise grade to solutions, and also handle cases where the solution output is not in the exact format expected.

 We add a sanitizer and a checker to our test like this: